LedgerHQ/app-ethereum/README.md

 ### Running all tests
 #### With Makefile

-1. Then you can install the project by simply running on the `root` of the repo:
+1. Then you can install and run tests by simply running on the `root` of the repo:
     - ```sh
         make test
       ```